SATE-Lab/DisBurser/dataset/Kafka/Redit-Kafka-12257/README.md

 6. Create another topic with the same name
 7. Publish data for the new topic
 8. The consumer will not receive data for the new topic, and there will be a high rate of metadata requests.

+Notice: If the testcase results differ from expectations, consider adjusting the kafka-client version in the pom.xml to the injected/fix version.